Dropshipping: selling products online

 VAT rules

 Specific VAT rules apply to dropshippers who sell products from (foreign) suppliers to consumers in the EU.
-For more information, read the article 'International dropshipping and VAT: how it works' with advice from international VAT specialist Raymond Feen.
 Discuss the implications for your VAT obligations with your financial services provider.

 Selling on platforms

-In addition to dropshipping, you can also sell products on online platforms, with Alibaba, eBay, Zalando, Bol.com, and Amazon being some of the most well-known.
-If you are looking to use these online platforms as a marketing channel for your products, take a deep dive into the benefits and disadvantages (in Dutch) first.
+In addition to dropshipping, you can also sell products on online platforms, with AliExpress, eBay, Zalando, Bol.com, and Amazon being some of the most well-known.
+If you are looking to use these online platforms as a marketing channel for your products, learn about the benefits and disadvantages.

-As of 1 January 2023, the Digital platforms revenue transparency act (DAC 7) has been in effect.
-This affects you if you sell products on European digital platforms and digital platforms with European customers.
-The DAC7 Act states that these platforms are required to provide information about you as a seller to the Dutch Tax Administration. including the income you receive through the platform, your account number, your name, and your address information.
+The Digital Platforms Revenue Transparency (DAC7) affects you if you sell products on European digital platforms and digital platforms with European customers.
+The DAC7 Act states that these platforms are required to provide information about you as a seller to the Netherlands Tax Administration. including the income you receive through the platform, your account number, your name, and your address information.